d-morrison/IntroStatActivities/_book/05-A08-EDA-two-quantitative-PartB.md

 \vspace{0.8in}

-In order to see what other variables may have an impact on revenue for Movies released in 2016 we created a multivariate model.
+In order to see what other variables may have an impact on revenue for movies released in 2016 we created a multivariate model.
 The following `R` code gives the estimates for the regression model with `budget_mil` and `duration` included.

 ```r